chanzuckerberg/cellxgene/README.md

 ## features

-- _Visualization at scale_  Built with [WebGL](https://www.khronos.org/webgl/), [React](https://reactjs.org/), and [Redux](https://redux.js.org/) to enable performant exploration of at least 1 million cells.
+- Built for **visualization at scale** using [WebGL](https://www.khronos.org/webgl/), [React](https://reactjs.org/), and [Redux](https://redux.js.org/) to enable performant exploration of at least 1 million cells.
-- _Interactive exploration_  Select, cross-filter, and compare subsets of data with performant indexing and data handling.
+- Handles **interactive exploration** with performant indexing and data handling for selection, cross-filtering, and comparisons across subsets of data.
-- _Support for computational backends_  The cellxgene client-server model is designed to support a range of existing analysis packages for backend computational tasks (currently built for [scanpy](https://github.com/theislab/scanpy)).
+- Support for **computational backends**  through a client-server model that can support a range of existing analysis packages for backend computational tasks (currently built for [scanpy](https://github.com/theislab/scanpy)).

 ## getting started